jsogarro/codestars/week_6/problemSet7.md

 ## Coding Exercises

-1) Code along while reviewing [Apple's Start Developing iOS Apps Today](https://developer.apple.com/library/ios/referencelibrary/GettingStarted/RoadMapiOS/index.html) and turn in your copy of the completed version.
+1) Code along while reviewing [Apple's Start Developing iOS Apps Today](https://developer.apple.com/library/ios/referencelibrary/GettingStarted/RoadMapiOS/index.html) and turn in your copy of the completed version of the tutorial.